lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 # Ray-tracing based renderer from scratch

+## NOTE: Project description is under work, it will get updated!

 ## Introduction

 The goal of this project is to write ray-tracing based renderer from scratch.